abstractmachine/head-md-future-of-drawing/code/Mistral/readme.md

 These will be needed for Huggingface downloading as well as for conversion to the [GGUF](https://medium.com/@phillipgimmi/what-is-gguf-and-ggml-e364834d241c format).

+We are also using [Visual Studio Code](https://code.visualstudio.com) to prepare our data, as well as to modify the Python downloaders parameters.

 ### Create Downloader
 We are using Python 3.10